-The SMART Farm Innovation Centre (SFIC) is located in the middle of the university's SMART Farm.
+The SMART Farm Innovation Centre (SFIC) is located in the middle of the University's SMART Farms.
 Linked via AARNet and the national broadband network (fibre, terrestrial wireless AND satellite) the predominantly grazing SMART Farm is a national demonstrator site.

 A connected classroom

-With broadband connectivity, and serving as a test-site for new technologies, the SMART Farm is a connected classroom where the community as well as students of all ages can access the latest data streaming in from a range of field, animal and machinery sensors.
+With broadband connectivity, and serving as a test-site for new technologies, the SFIC is a connected classroom where the community as well as students of all ages can access the latest data streaming in from a range of field, animal and machinery sensors.

-If you'd like to learn more about the UNE SMART Farm, or if you are interested in deploying technologies on the farm or in supporting this initiative some other way, please contact Prof. David Lamb.
+If you'd like to learn more about the UNE SFIC, or if you are interested in deploying technologies on the farm or in supporting this initiative some other way, please contact Dr Rachelle Hergenhan.